Aorux01/Neodyme/README.md

 # Neodyme - Fortnite Backend

-Neodyme is a fully-featured **Node.js** backend for Fortnite, designed to provide a completely independent alternative to the official Epic Games servers.
+Neodyme is a fully-featured **Node.js** backend for Fortnite (s1-32), designed to provide a completely independent alternative to the official Epic Games servers.
 It supports most core systems of the game, from account management to matchmaking, social features, and even Discord integrations.

 ## 🎉 Main Features